-If you're reading this article this may be too late, but just in case, a few words first about the best way to prepare for installation - steps that will make it easier to go back afterwards.
-Don't worry if you forgot to do these, however.
+If you're reading this article this may be too late, but just in case, a few words first about the best way to prepare for installing iOS 11 - steps that will make it easier to go back afterwards.

 Before updating, you should back up all your data and settings.
 For the beta, Apple advises that you should back up to iTunes specifically (rather than to iCloud) and then archive the backup.